benjiyamin/pyflo/README.md

 For developers, it's important to use common best practices when contributing to the project.
 [PEP 8](https://www.python.org/dev/peps/pep-0008/) should always be adhered to.
 Code should be documented with [Google style docstrings](http://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html) Pull requests and filing issues are encouraged.
-We'd love to hear what works for you, and what does not.

-To get started with contributing with the PyFlo repository:
+To start contributing with the PyFlo repository:

 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`